moorepants/resonance/notebook-src/02-book-balancing-intro.rst

 .. code:: pycon

-   >>> %matplotlib inline
+   >>> %matplotlib notebook

-Just as we did with the measurement functions, you can create a function that generates the figure using the system's various parameters.
+Just as we did with the measurement functions, you can create a function that generates the matplotlib figure using the system's various constants, coordinates, and measurements:

 .. code:: pycon